Thirroul, New South Wales: History

 In 1898 the Amy was shipwrecked on the rocks at the southern end of Thirroul beach.
 All of its crew died.
 A memorial plaque to the Amy and her crew is located in the Thirroul Beach Park.

 Coal mining operations began at the start of the 20th century and miners needed residences, though logging had been occurring before for some time.

 The world-famous English author, D. H. Lawrence visited Thirroul in 1922 and wrote the novel Kangaroo about Australian fringe politics after the First World War whilst there.
 Overlooking the Pacific Ocean, his house Wyewurk is the earliest Australian bungalow to show the influence of the Californian Bungalow style of architecture.
 He gave this description of the town: "...
 The town trailed down from the foot of the mountain towards the railway, a huddle of grey and red painted iron roofs.
 Then over the rail line towards the sea, it began again in a spasmodic fashion ...
 There were wide unmade roads running straight as to go nowhere, with little bungalow homes ...
 Then quite near the inland, rose a great black wall of mountain or cliff ...".

 A park and a monument (dedicated 21 November 1998) commemorate D H Lawrence's time at Thirroul, located on the same street as the house he stayed in.

 The book D.H.
-Lawrence at Thirroul by lifelong Thirroul resident Joseph Davis was published by Collins (Sydney) in 1989 and questioned many of the assumptions made by Robert Darroch in his 1981 work entitled "D.H.
-Lawrence in Australia" published by Macmillan (Melbourne).
-The Cambridge edition of Kangaroo (edited by Bruce Steele) tended to accept the views of Davis rather than those of Darroch.
-Davis has gone on to write numerous articles and a number of books about art and the environment in Thirroul and the local area, including "Greetings from Thirroul" (1994), "Greetings from Wollongong" (1995), "The Illawarra Society of Artists" (2001), "Lake Illawarra: an ongoing history" (2005), "John Brown of Brownsville" (2011), "Gooseberry & Hooka" (2012),"One Hundred Seasons" (2014), "Wobbly Wollongong" (2016), "The Real Alexander Harris" (2018), "Rachel Henning and Deighton Taylor in Illawarra 1853-1896" (2019) and "D.H.
-Lawrence at Thirroul: one hundred years on" (2022).
+Lawrence at Thirroul (1989), by Thirroul resident Joseph Davis, questioned many of the assumptions made by Robert Darroch in his 1981 work entitled D.H.
+Lawrence in Australia.
+The Cambridge edition of D.H.
+Lawrence's novel Kangaroo tended to accept the views of Davis rather than those of Darroch.

 Michael Bialoguski, later to become a prominent player in the Petrov Affair (1954) and later still an orchestral conductor in the UK and Europe, had a medical practice in Thirroul in the late 1940s.
 The artist Brett Whiteley died from a heroin overdose in the Beachside Motel in Thirroul on 15 June 1992, aged 53.
-The artist Paul Ryan is a long-term resident of Thirroul, as is the artist Frank Nowlan.